The Dominican Republic Film Commission takes measures regarding COVID-19 in the Dominican Republic

 Greetings from the Dominican Republic Film Commission,

-The DR Film Commission has issued a statement in which we order the suspension of all filming activities, going into effect on March 19 until April 3 (tentatively, as we see how this situation progresses).
-In the current state of emergency, it is impossible to guarantee that there will be absolute isolation and no contact in an audiovisual project in order to avoid the spread of COVID-19, which generates a risk for cast, crew and service providers.
+The DR Film Commission ordered the suspension of all filming activities, which went into effect on March 19.
+In the current state of emergency, it is impossible to guarantee that there will be absolute isolation and no contact in an audiovisual project in order to avoid the spread of COVID-19, which generates a risk for cast, crew, and service providers.

-While the state of emergency is in place, the Dominican Republic Film Commission will not be issuing new filming permits and does not authorize the continuation of any shoots at this moment.
-We are facing a global health urgency situation, yet following the new government measures announced this week – and in times of such unprecedented uncertainty – this is now our only viable option.
+While the state of emergency is in place, the Dominican Republic Film Commission will not be issuing filming permits and does not authorize any shoots at this moment.
+We are facing a global health urgency situation, yet following the government measures – and in times of such unprecedented uncertainty – this is now our only viable option.
 Clearly, this is not a course of action we had hoped to take and we apologize for any disruptions.